dhughes/lluminary/README.md

     integer :word_count, description: "Total number of words" validates :word_count, numericality: { greater_than: 0 }

+    # Custom validation
+    validate :validate_word_count_consistency
   end

-end
+  def validate_word_count_consistency
+    # Ensure the word count is reasonable compared to the key points
+    if word_count && key_points && word_count < key_points.split.size
+      errors.add(:word_count, "should be at least as large as the word count in key_points") end end end
 ```

-Note: Custom validation methods and classes are not yet supported.
-This feature is planned for a future release.
-Additionally, future updates will include:
+Additional updates planned for future releases include:
 - Automatic validation rule sharing with the LLM to guide responses
 - Retry mechanisms for failed output validation